 Faculty Notification and Review

 Once the application package is complete, it will be made available to all HCI faculty.
-Students that are admitted for the fall semester will start receiving offers the first part of April.
+Students that are admitted for the fall semester will start receiving offers in the first part of April.
 Every applicant will be notified via email, whether they were accepted or denied by April 15 for fall applications and by November 15 for spring applications.